Alwaki/AD_EYE/README.md

 # AD_EYE
 This respository includes a Platooning package, object detection package, system identification package and a GNU-RADIO (ITS-G5) interfacing script with ROS.
+For this project Ubuntu 16.04 and ROS kinetic were used.

 # Important comment on how to build the workspace